 The lateral lunge jump is an incredible exercise for the lower body because of its ability to develop explosive power in both legs.
 It also helps you improve balance, coordination, and flexibility, as well as build up strength in your hips, glutes, and calves.

 How to: Start by standing straight with feet hip-width apart.
-Jump your left foot out to the side and land into a lateral lunge position, and bring your left hand to touch your right foot at the same time.
+Jump your left foot out to the side and land into a lateral lunge position.
+Bring your left hand to touch your right foot at the same time.
 Repeat the same on the opposite side.

 30. Diver Pushup